 How to Install MTR on Linux servers

-Our goal in this article is to demonstrate how you can install MTR on the Linux servers,
+Our goal in this article is to Learn about MTR and demonstrate how you can install MTR on Linux servers.

 What is MTR?